 The group of abnormalities usually common in the bones of children with Hunter syndrome is called dysostosis multiplex.
-These abnormalities can cause irregularly shaped vertebrae, spines, legs, pelvises, ribs, arms, fingers, etc. In severe cases, all these bone abnormalities can cause many children with Hunter syndrome to be abnormally short.
+These abnormalities can cause irregularly shaped vertebrae, spines, legs, pelvises, ribs, arms, fingers, etc. In severe cases, all these bone abnormalities can cause many children with Hunter syndrome to not grow to a normal height.
 However, in milder cases, many children reach normal heights.

 Hernias are also quite common in this condition.
 This is a condition when soft tissue which is usually part of the intestine, comes out through tears in the lower abdominal wall.
-Hernias related to Hunter syndrome can be quite large.
 In fact, these are often one of the first indications of the disorder.
-Also, enlarged liver and spleen may put pressure on the abdomen, causing a hernia.
+Also, an enlarged liver and spleen may put pressure on the abdomen, causing a hernia.

 Brain And Nervous System Related Issues